coraxie-ca/multi-threading-project/README.md

 # multi-threading-project
-The coursework of a multi-threading project in C
+A multi-threading project in C
 Game: “Hunters Track Evidences and Catch Ghosts”

 # description of the program’s purpose:
 A functioning, multi-threaded simulation, that contains one ghost thread and four hunter threads.
 These five entities hang out in the connected rooms in a house.
 The only ghost could leave evidence in a room, and move to a random, connected room, only if a hunter is NOT in the room.
 Hunters could collect evidence, and move to a random, connected room.
-When ghost's boredom timer reaches BOREDOM_MAX, it is too bored, and ends its haunting.
-When hunters feel too bored or too scared, they are removed from the simulation.
+When ghost's boredom timer reaches BOREDOM_MAX, it will end its haunting.
+When hunters' boredom timer or fearness timer reach the max, they will be removed from the simulation.

 # list of files included in the project and their purposes:
 README.md :     informations of the program and how to run the program